 In the 70's, a souped-up

 HT220 was used by the BMOC's.
 In fact, that MADE them a BMOC !

-The Motorola GTX and Spectra series are now used on
+The Motorola MCS2000 series is now used on

 many new 900 MHz ham repeater systems.